LMatteo/VS-Soap-back/WcfServiceLibrary1/README.md

 provide BikeService and MonitorService endpoints

 Due to the use of WCF the class BikeService and MonitorService are instanciated by the framework.
 So we don't know where and when they are instanciated.
-In order to share variable the class member are static
+To share attributes, class member(especially the caches) are static

 # Extension : Cache